 Jesus said, “Anyone who loves me will obey my teaching.”

-Jesus calls disciples to unconditionally love enemies and to therefore refrain from violence against them.
+Jesus calls disciples to unconditionally love enemies and, therefore, refrain from violence against them.
 This, in fact, is a precondition for being considered “a child of God” (Matthew 5:44-45).
 By exploring these four passages, it should now be clear that Jesus never contradicts himself and betrays his teachings of nonviolence.
 God lives out nonviolent love towards us, and we are to do the same for others.